MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-vtop.md

 ---
-title: vtop (WinDbg)
+title: "vtop (WinDbg)"
-description: The vtop extension converts a virtual address to the corresponding physical address, and displays other page table and page directory information.
+description: "The vtop extension converts a virtual address to the corresponding physical address, and displays other page table and page directory information."
 keywords: ["vtop Windows Debugging"] ms.date: 05/23/2017
 topic_type: